efeuentertainment/vigicad/README.md

 Improvements and suggestions to this guide are highly appreciated.
 Help us improve this guide through pull-request and other means.

 #### Next steps (for Makers who would like to help improve this guide)
-- Let us know about any broken links or deficiencies (e.g. unclear or missing steps).
+Let us know about any broken links or deficiencies (e.g. unclear or missing steps).
 - [ ] Copy the parts from external guides into this guide and adjust accordingly for this specific build.
+- [ ] Translate the parts of the external guide from french to english.
-- [ ] Move annotations and instructions that are littered through the partlist further down into the specific sections of the assembly guide.
+- [ ] Move annotations and instructions that are littered through the partlist further down into the specific sections of the assembly guide. [to be done by fire_ned]
 - [ ] extend the troubleshooting table
   - [ ] more scenarios
-  - [ ] add pictures / gifs
+  - [ ] add pictures / gifs of led blinking patterns
   - [ ] perhaps label whether that specific problem can happen during assembly (for makers) or during everyday use (for patients).
 - [ ] add more function tests